How to get more Omega 3 in your diet?

 - Cod liver oil

 If you’re vegetarian or vegan, it can be a little more difficult to get enough omega-3s in your diet.
-But, fear not, as there are still a lot of vegetarian/vegan foods that are excellent sources for omega-3s.
+But, fear not, as there are still a lot of vegetarian/vegan foods that are excellent sources for omega-3.
 These include:

-- Seaweed and Algae: Seaweed and algae are one of the few plant groups that contain DHA and EPA.
+Seaweed and algae are one of the few plant groups that contain DHA and EPA.
 You can incorporate seaweed and algae into your diet by wrapping it around your sushi, baking it and enjoying it as a crispy snack, or adding powdered algae (typically, spirulina) to your morning smoothies

-- Chia Seeds: Chia seeds are an excellent source of omega-3s, as well as protein and fiber.
+Chia seeds are an excellent source of omega-3s, as well as protein and fiber.
 You can add chia seeds to your smoothies, yogurt, salads, or granola mixes

-- Walnuts: Walnuts are an excellent all-around source of healthy fats.
+Walnuts are an excellent all-around source of healthy fats.
 You can add them to your trail mix, yogurts, or salads

 Other excellent vegetarian options include: